Elsie Cook

 Elsie Cook was the secretary for the Scottish Women’s Football Association when it was formed.
-Cook's advocacy for women's football in Scotland helped the ban on the sport get reversed and led to Scotland playing their first team game against England.
+Cook's advocacy for women's football in Scotland helped the ban on the sport get reversed and led to the Scotland women's national football team playing their first team game against England.

 Coaching career

 Cook coached Stewarton Thistle to the first Women's FA Cup final in 1971.
-Cook briefly coached the Scotland women's national football team.
+She briefly coached the Scotland women's national football team.